WenqiJiang/FPGA-ANNS/PE_optimization/sort_reduction_network/README.md

 Further zoom in the resource (hls_output/xcu280-fsvh2892-2L-e/syn/report/sort_and_reduction_10000_10000_s_csynth.rpt):

 Although there are some FIFOs interconnecting parallel merging and bitonic sort, these LUT consumption is marginal (12K compared to 104K in total).
-So there's no need for further optimization (it breaks the modularity but only achieves a little improvement).

 ```
 * Summary: